Adoptable pups are shown below.

 We are open to adoption from any state.
-Our transport team can get these babies to most areas in Texas.
+Our transport team can get these babies to most areas in Texas and Louisana, to the Arkansas, border, and Oklahoma City.
 Adoptive families outside of the state must, however, provide that additional part of any transports.
 We are open to adoptive families flying in to Midland to pick up their new family members.
 We will not, however, place a dog on a plane to fly alone.

 Our adoption fees are $250.
 Any bonded pairs or groups are also $250 as keeping these babies together is our priority.
 We also offer a senior-for-senior discount; any senior human over 65 years of age who adopts a senior dog over 7 years of age is eligible for a reduced adoption fee of $100.

 This is a PDF document.
 Most people can download just using their browser; if you are having trouble please go directly to the Adobe site for the free download at https://get.adobe.com/reader/ This is a safe site with no concerns about security.